Accelerated Nursing 3+1 Dual-Degree Program

 Recognized for excellence

-CampusReel recognized Wayne State as one of the Best Colleges in Nebraska for Health Sciences based on alumni salaries after graduation, student loan debt, and other metrics.
+CampusReel ranked Wayne State College among the best colleges in Nebraska for Health Science in its 2026 rankings, based on alumni salaries, student debt, and long-term value.

 Learn more